 greater vantage point than from this broken-down old body that is doomed to

-decay.
-They may have all had wrong ideas about what Jesus planned to do, but
+die.
+They all had wrong ideas about what Jesus planned to do, but

 All the disciples wanted to fit into Jesus plan, except Judas who just used